 "The mountains are calling and I must go."

-Eighteen years ago, almost to the day, I left something in Colorado — pieces of me on the peaks of Rocky Mountain National Park, in the mines of Georgetown, and under the hot waters of Glenwood Springs.
+Eighteen years ago, almost to the day, I left something in Colorado — pieces of me on the peaks of Rocky Mountain National Park, in the mines of Georgetown, under the hot waters of Glenwood Springs, and around the rocks of Garden of the Gods in Colorado Springs.
 It was my first experience in a land so grand, where the earth opened up, rose out of the ground, and wrapped me in its brilliant colors.
 And nearly every year since, I’ve returned to that place in some sort of sacred journey to reclaim those sacrificial pieces.

-Soon the journey will come full circle, as today we announce our plans to move to Colorado.
+Soon the journey will come full circle, as today we announce our plans to move to Colorado Springs — looking to establish the next great Colorado marketing firm.

 Maybe you saw this coming.
-If you read my last two blogs, you might have seen the clues.
+If you read my last two blogs, you might have seen the clues that the brand we built in Indiana would one day shift into a Colorado marketing agency.
 Like our new logo — a key that, when deconstructed, portrays the sun on the horizon amidst two mountain peaks.

 Or maybe you guessed it by the hero image that sits atop our new website — an old map of Dillon, where my wife and I spent our first night in Colorado.
 Or perhaps you saw it coming by the myriad of photos I’ve captured in Colorado over the years.